EcoSynthesisX/Articles/Mirror_Taking Notes on the Development of the Global Impact Market: How Blockchain Opened the Way to Capitalization of Public Good.md

 What can we do to empower and boost nonprofits in terms of funding?

-You might ask, "What about the Impact Products they produce?
+You might ask, "What about the products they produce?
 Why not sell these products?"

 This is precisely what our solution addresses!
 However, there are several problems or gaps we need to fill: